Want a better credit score? Where you live can have an impact on your credit score and your ability to pay off your debt.

 A new study from Upgraded Points recently shared the results of its newest in-depth data study of 60 American cities, ranking them from best to worst for credit score impact.

-The ability to pay off debt is a crucial factor for determining your credit score, so the sooner debt can be lowered, the better.
+The ability to pay off debt is crucial for determining your credit score, so the sooner debt can be lowered, the better.

-But minimum wage, per capita income, and cost of living are just a few of the important factors that determine how quickly Americans can reduce their debt – and location is key.
+But minimum wage, per capita income, and cost of living are just a few important factors determining how quickly Americans can reduce their debt – and location is key.

 “There are a whole host of benefits to having a great credit score,” said Alex Miller, Founder of Upgraded Points.

 “Lower interest rates on car loans and home mortgages, better insurance coverage, the best credit cards, and even rental housing can all depend on a good score.
 Fixing a bad or even average score can be a hard job though, so a little knowledge goes a long way.